Welcome to East Riding 4 Community

 HEY Smile's Community Development

-HEY Smile’s Community Development Team is supported by East Riding of Yorkshire Council to help charities and community groups in the East Riding of Yorkshire.
+HEY Smile’s Community Development Team - HEY Smile Foundation - is supported by East Riding of Yorkshire Council to help charities and community groups in the East Riding of Yorkshire.
 The service is completely free and includes practical help and support including:

 - Anything to do with managing a group or charity whether it’s a start-up or an existing trust